 If you are a beginner developer, you may be stunned by all this.
 You may even feel like you are not up to the task.

-If so, then by hiring a top game development team, you can easily develop your first game without committing any of these mistakes.
+If so, then by hiring a top game development company team, contact Juego Studio, you can easily develop your first game without committing any of these mistakes.
 A mobile game development team with experience building 100s of games will create your game exactly how it needs to be.